On my travels to Australia and around Melbourne I was lucky enough to meet Dutch-born landscaper John van de Linde.

 And when a traditional country pub is exactly what you’re craving, then Look no farther than the “center of the Yarra Valley” – the Healesville Hotel.

-The resort prides itself on providing a seasonal menu; sourcing ingredients from local and Melbourne-based fresh food store suppliers, along with an outstanding wine list, showcasing the very best the area has to offer with welcoming staff also.
+The resort prides itself on providing a seasonal menu prepared by chefs on par with South Yarra’s very own luxury European styled restaurant bistro, along with an outstanding wine list, showcasing the very best the area has to offer with welcoming staff also.